dsrvlabs/czg-keremony/README.md

 1. Install `Node.js v18+` and `npm`.
 2. Run `npm install`.
+3. `Docker` if you will use docker image.

-## How to use CZG-Keremony client?
+## How to use CZG-Keremony client by CLI?

 This CZG-Keremony client provides an interactive prompt to participate in KZG ceremony.